-Brian O’Driscoll gave a very personal and in-depth look into the origins of his rugby career on a recent instalment of BT's Rugby Walks series.
+Brian O’Driscoll gave a very personal and in-depth look into the origins of his rugby career during BT's Rugby Walks series earlier this year.

 Talking with Craig Doyle, O’Driscoll brought the host to St. Anne’s Park in Clontarf/Raheny, where he played games as a kid with his neighbourhood friends, before taking him to Clontarf RFC’s grounds and the pitches of his alma mater Blackrock College.